Composable Coresets for Constrained Determinant Maximization and Beyond: Introduction

-Our construction also applies to the experimental design problem with respect to other objective functions.
-When replacing the base-level building blocks, i.e., the local optimum w.r.t $\det(\cdot)$, in our construction with spectral spanners \cite{indyk2020composable}, we can ensure that the (union of) the coresets contains a feasible fractional solution as a combination of input vectors that achieves a good value.
-However, the algorithm to round the fractional solution to an integral solution under matroid constraint only exists in limited cases for objective function other than the determinant.
+\textbf{Experimental design.} Our construction also applies to experimental design problems with respect to other, not necessarily strongly Rayleigh, objective functions, such as matrix traces (A-design) or condition number (E-design).
+By replacing the base-level building blocks in our construction, i.e., the local optimum w.r.t $\det(\cdot)$, with spectral spanners \cite{indyk2020composable}, we can guarantee that the union of the coresets contains a feasible fractional solution as a combination of input vectors that achieves a good value.
+However, the algorithm to round the fractional solution to an integral solution under matroid constraint only exists in limited cases of objective function other than the determinant.

-For lower bound on the size of composable coreset for determinant maximization under partition constraint, for $k\leq d$, we show that any coreset that achieves a finite approximation factor needs to contain at least $k$ vectors in each part of the partition.
-For $k\geq d$, we show an analogous result, that any coreset that achieves finite approximate factor needs to contain at least $d$ vectors in at least $d$ parts of the partition.
-The proof that the approximation factor of $d^{O(d)}$ is the best possible when $k \geq d$ is similar to \cite{indyk2020composable}'s proof for the case $k\leq d.$
+\textbf{Lower bounds.} For lower bound on the size of composable coreset for determinant maximization under partition constraint, when $k\leq d$, we show that any coreset that achieves a finite approximation factor must include at least $k$ vectors from each part of the partition.
+When $k\geq d$, we show an analogous result: any such coreset must include at least $d$ vectors from at least $d$ d parts of the partition.
+Finally, to prove that the approximation factor of $d^{O(d)}$ is the best possible when $\poly(d) \geq k \geq d,$ we use a similar construction as the one used in \cite{indyk2020composable}'s lower bound for the approximation factor when $k\leq d.$